 - Pumpkin Costume (10 percent)

-Not only are American consumers expected to spend more on Halloween this year, but the NRF also found that 4 in 10 consumers actually started shopping for Halloween in August and September.
-In fact, it’s because of the pandemic and the stay-at-home orders that some consumers plan to spend more on home decorations, candy, and Halloween greeting cards.
+Not only are American consumers expected to spend more on Halloween this year, but the NRF found that 45 percent of consumers actually started shopping for Halloween in August and September.
+Another 39 percent of consumers reported they expect to finish all Halloween-related shopping within the first two weeks of October.

 For more information on how to save money when it comes to decorating your house, costumes, candy, and more check out our tips below on Halloween savings!